kenokim/RL_sac_tf2/README.md

 # Debugging
-To debug in a machine learning project is ambiguous, compared to other topics.
+Debugging in a machine learning project is ambiguous, compared to other topics.
 It's tricky because it doesn't print out a "yes or no" result.
-I hope that a novel tool would come up, and automize those horrific debugging steps !
+I hope that a novel tool will come up, and automize those horrific debugging steps.

 # Reference
 I took and changed some part of Stanford's open course assignment codes.
 That is "creating sampling" part.